Diaoyu Islands: The Truth

 Diaoyu Islands - The Truth is a documentary film produced by Chris D. Nebe and J.J.
-Osbun of Monarex Hollywood Corporation and directed by Chris D. Nebe that tells China's side of the Diaoyu/Senkaku Islands dispute with Japan.
+Osbun of Monarex Hollywood Corporation and directed by Chris D. Nebe that purports to tell the People's Republic of China's side of the Diaoyu/Senkaku Islands dispute with Japan.
 Diaoyu is the Chinese name for the islands, which are known as Senkaku in Japan.

 Nebe calls on the Japanese Government to cede the islands to China, asserting that Japan has no justifiable claim to the islands, and that the United States of America has turned a blind eye in Japan's favor due to the need of the United States to have a strong ally between it and China.

 Background

 The legality surrounding the ownership of the islands is disputed, and no real consensus exists.
 'Diaoyu Islands - The Truth', explains the troubled history between China and Japan, and argues that China has been mistreated since the end of World War II by the Cold-War West.
 In 1969 the UN Economic Commission for Asia and Far East reported the islands were possibly rich with natural resources.
 Recently, they have become a rallying point for Chinese and Japanese nationalism alike.

-Nebe, an erotica filmmaker during the 1970s, was quoted in the Communist Party's newspaper The People's Daily that he spent $US500,000 out of his own money working on Diaoyu Islands - The Truth.
+Nebe, an erotica filmmaker during the 1970s, was quoted in the Central Committee of the Chinese Communist Party's official newspaper, People's Daily, that he spent $US500,000 out of his own money working on Diaoyu Islands - The Truth.
 In interviews, Nebe has claimed that he thinks China is misunderstood and made out to be a villain by the West.
 The goal of his documentary is to help people see a different side of the country.